cheomanigua/godotdoc/content/docs/composition.md

 @export var my_node: Node
 ```

 The above code works by dragging the node to the property panel in the Inspector.
-It is like using the unique node `%Node`, but with the added benefit that if we rename the node later, the reference won't be affected and still works.
+It is like using the unique node `%Node`, but with the added benefit that if we **move** or **rename** the node later, the reference won't be affected and still works.
+However, changing the name of the variable `my_node` will break the path in all instances.
+You will need to rename all the variables and re-drag the node to the property panel in the Inspector for the new variable name to work.

 #### Call down, Signal up